— Edward Abbey

 WHO: This workshop is a terrific for all digital photographers who are essentially familiar with their cameras.
 You will need to know, before you get here, how to set and use auto bracketing on your camera if your camera has this feature.
 You should be able to download, edit and manage images on your laptop computer and be able to output an image file for review and comment as time permits.
 You will need to be able to carry your own gear and be capable of walking/hiking on varied rugged terrain, from sand dunes to rocky trails.

 PLAN: Throughout the workshop we will be making photographs—lots of them.
-This is a shooting-intensive workshop and tour, with Craig and Tye providing hands-on one-on-one guidance in the field as needed, and encouraging you to think more deeply about how you create photographs.
+This is a shooting-intensive workshop and tour, with Craig providing hands-on one-on-one guidance in the field as needed, and encouraging you to think more deeply about how you create photographs.
 We will be renting 4-wheel drive vehicles in the park for the field trip to the Racetrack.
 Weather permitting we will photograph the night sky!
 The workshop will be based at lodging in the park.

 Background: Death Valley National Park was named a national monument in February of 1933.
 The park is considered one the most breathtaking expanses of nature in the United States.
 Stark in appearance and haunting in name, Death Valley is a very-much-alive desert set between high, snow-capped mountains.
 The name doesn’t do justice to the vibrancy of Death Valley—the mysteries of the life sustained in this arid and isolated landscape capture the attention of adventurers.